 We aim to incorporate industry best practices throughout our cybersecurity program.
 Our cybersecurity strategy focuses on implementing effective and efficient controls, technologies, and other processes to assess, identify, and manage material cybersecurity risks.
 Our cybersecurity program is designed to be aligned with applicable industry standards and is assessed annually by independent third-party auditors.
 We have processes in place to assess, identify, manage, and address material cybersecurity threats and incidents.
 These include, among other things: annual and ongoing security awareness training for employees; mechanisms to detect and monitor unusual network activity; and containment and incident response tools.
 We actively engage with industry groups for benchmarking and awareness of best practices.
-We monitor issues that are internally discovered or externally reported that may affect our products, and have processes to assess those issues for potential cybersecurity risks associated with third-party service providers.
+We monitor issues that are internally discovered or externally reported that may affect our products, and have processes to assess those issues for potential cybersecurity impact or risk.
+We also have a process in place to manage cybersecurity risks associated with third-party service providers.
 We impose security requirements upon our suppliers, including: maintaining an effective security management program; abiding by information handling and asset management requirements; and notifying us in the event of any known or suspected cyber incident.